Dodge Ram Cummins Horsepower & Torque

 The 12-valve versus 24-valve Cummins is a big topic when it comes to the Dodge Ram 5.9L diesel engine.
 Check out the previously linked article for more info.
 Here, we’ll simply lay out some of the basics.

 24v Cummins engines came out in the middle of 1998 – hence the 1998.5 designation.
-As the name suggests the 5.9 Cummins is a 24-valve engine instead of 12 valves.
+As the name suggests it is a 24-valve engine instead of 12 valves.
 Even with its initial introduction power went up by 20hp and 20 lb-ft.
-By 2007, the 5.9 Cummins offers an impressive 325 horsepower and 610 lb-ft.
+By 2007, it offers an impressive 325 horsepower and 610 lb-ft.

 A large part of the power improvements were due to the 4-valve per cylinder design and electronic engine management.